 Pins Pr1 to Pr123 mark cliff top positions of monitoring profiles, the current system of measuring cliff loss.

 Profiles notionally extend from a point inland to one at sea.
 Length is about 1.3 kilometres.
 On the GE image, length is reduced to 50 metres, this being landward and seaward extentions of 25 metres from cliff top intersects as they were in 2014-2015.

 Pins EP1 to EP120 mark locations of erosion posts, the previous system of measuring cliff loss.

 Also appearing with profile markings on the GE map are dots in circles.
 These indicate cliff top intersects in 2003, the year when systematic regular monitoring of cliff loss for the entire coast was introduced.

 Positions for the dots are calculated from data.
-Losses are added together and the distance extended seaward along the profile from the latest intersect.
+Losses are added together and the distance extended seaward along the profile from a later intersect.

 The Google Earth Pro Show historical imagery feature (icon in the top toolbar and time slider) includes a map of the coastline for 2003.

-In general there is agreement between imagery and calculation, with examples of precise alignment.
-Of the exceptions, some explanatory interpretation is possible (alignment might be seen at a later acquisition date, e.g. 2005 or 2007).
+In general there is good agreement between imagery and calculation, with examples of precise alignment.
+Of the exceptions, alignment might be seen at a later acquisition date, e.g. 2005 or 2007.

 more on East Yorkshire coastal erosion

 Prepared by Brian Williams in April 2019.
 Last update 24 July 2023.